 - Master of Science (MS) in Business Intelligence

-There are currently no campuses in Wyoming offering graduate degree programs in data science.
-This can be expected to change within the next few years as the field of data science becomes more and more essential to the business world.
-Until then, students in Wyoming have many online programs that are available to them.
-Choosing an online graduate degree program can be a great choice for those who don’t live near campuses offering data science programs and for those who desire a flexible course schedule.
+There are, of course, a pretty limited number of schools in Wyoming in the first place that offer advanced studies, and fewer still that have a master’s program in data science on tap.
+But students in Wyoming have no shortage of online programs available to them.
+Choosing an online graduate degree program can be a great choice for those who don’t live near campuses offering data science programs and for those looking for a more flexible course schedule.

 Data science programs are typically comprised of about 32 credit hours.
-Fulltime students are able to earn their degrees in between 18-24 months.
+Full-time students are able to earn their degrees in between 18-24 months.
 For students who wish to complete their degree more quickly, there are options available that allow them to complete an accelerated program in 12 months.
-On the other hand, students who may already be working fulltime may wish to only take one course per semester.
-For these students, there is a part-time option that must be completed in no more than 32 months.
+On the other hand, students who may already be working full-time may wish to only take one course per semester.
+For these students, there is a part-time option that must be completed over the course of as many as 32 months.

 Curriculum and Core Coursework

 Graduate courses will cover a wide range of topics, including many of the following advanced data science subjects: